-The Revierderby is known as 'the mother of all derbies'.
-Clashes between Borussia Dortmund and Schalke have developed into one of the fiercest rivalries in world football as two of the game’s most passionate sets of fans vie for for local bragging rights in Germany’s industrial heartland.
+The Revierderby between Borussia Dortmund and Schalke is known as 'the mother of all derbies' for a reason.
+It is one of the fiercest rivalries in world football as two of the game’s most passionate sets of fans vie for local bragging rights in Germany’s industrial heartland.

 bundesliga.com takes you through the history of the Revierderby…

 The cities of Dortmund and Gelsenkirchen are separated by less than 20 miles in the Ruhr region, for generations Germany's centre of coal and steel production.
 You could say more unites them than divides them — though duck/run if you say it in Dortmund or Gelsenkirchen! — as they share a hugely passionate, football-mad, working-class fan base.

 While religious, economic and political differences spice up other derbies, the Revierderby is split simply across one divide: Are you Black-and-Yellow or Royal Blue?
 There is no middle ground.

 Watch: Tifo football looks at the history of the Revierderby